nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 ## Use case ##

 Retrieve a patient's record in FHIR&reg; structured format from a GP practice.
+Full details of the use cases are available on the [Business Requirements page](accessrecord_structured_requirements.html#use-cases-and-business-processes).

 ## Security ##